Krrish2512/Spotify-Analytics-Dashboard/README.md

 # Spotify Analytics Dashboard

 **Description:**
 Welcome to the Spotify Analytics Dashboard repository!
 This project is dedicated to providing users with an immersive and insightful analysis of Spotify track data through an interactive Power BI dashboard.
-Our goal is to empower users to explore and understand the trends and patterns in music consumption spanning from the early 1930s to the present day, encompassing a vast array of genres, artists, and cultural phenomena.
+Our goal is to empower users to explore and understand the trends and patterns in music consumption spanning from the early 1930s to 2023, encompassing a vast array of genres, artists, and cultural phenomena.

 **Key Features:**
 1. Time-spanning Insights: Gain a holistic view of music trends over time, from the classics of yesteryears to the latest chart-toppers.